 Wicklow Mountains National Park is one of six national parks in Ireland.
-The parks covers much of upland Wicklow including the Lugnaquilla and Liffey Head Bog complexes and Glendalough Wood National Reserve.
+The parks covers much of upland Wicklow, including the Lugnaquilla and Liffey Head Bog complexes and Glendalough Wood National Reserve.
 The place offers different activities such as field trips and nature walks.
-It’s also one of the great destinations to take your hiking to the next lever and test your stamina on the Wicklow Way (a seven day long distance route) and the St. Kevin’s Way.
+It’s also one of the great destinations to take your hiking to the next lever and test your stamina on the Wicklow Way or the St. Kevin’s Way.

-Those who prefer to admire Ireland’s natural beauty without too much sweat can simply drive through Wicklow Mountains National Park.
-There are three scenic drives.
+Those who prefer to admire the natural beauty of Glendalough without shedding too much sweat can simply drive through Wicklow Mountains National Park.
+There are three scenic routes.
 You can explore all of them.
-However, if you’re pressed by time, I’d suggest taking the R759 that crosses the Military Road at the Sally Gap.
-From here you’re a stone’s throw away from your next must-visit place in Glendalough.
+However, if you’re pressed by time, I’d suggest taking the R759 that crosses the Military Road at Sally Gap.
+From here you’re a stone’s throw away from our next must-visit destinations in Glendalough.

-If you ask the locals, they’ll say you can’t visit Glendalough without stopping to enjoy the views over Guinness Lake or Lough Tay.
-The lake is located on the private property and is out of your reach.
-However, you can admire it from above.
-The best viewing point is along the Military Road at the junction with the Wicklow Way.
+If you ask a local, he’ll say you can’t visit Glendalough without stopping to enjoy the panoramic views of Guinness Lake or Lough Tay.
+The lake is located on a private property and is out of your reach.
+Yet you can admire it from a road above.
+The best viewing point is along the Military Road at a junction with the Wicklow Way.

 Powerscourt House and Gardens

-About 30-minute drive from Glendalough (almost the same time from the viewing platform over Guiness Lake) takes you to the Powerscourt Estate.
-Known for its opulent house and gardens, the place doesn’t escape attention of the Royals.
+About a 30-minute drive from Glendalough (almost the same time from the viewing platform above Guinness Lake) takes you to Powerscourt Estate.
+Known for its opulent house and gardens, the place doesn’t escape attention of royalty.
 The house was built in the 13th century and significantly altered during a decade-long renovation in the 18th century.

 The Powerscourt Gardens are much younger and date back to 1844.
-The main attractions here include the Tower Valley, Japanese gardens, Triton Lake, walled gardens, Dolphin Pond, and the Italian Garden.
+The main attractions here are the Tower Valley, the Japanese Gardens, Triton Lake, the walled gardens, Dolphin Pond, and the Italian Garden.

-The highest waterfall in Ireland is also located on the territory of the Powerscourt Estate.
+The highest waterfall in Ireland is also located on the territory of the famous estate.
 The place is open for visiting.
-The best way to explore the waterfall and its surroundings is via scenic walking trail that takes approximately 30 minutes.
+The best way to explore the waterfall and its surroundings is via a scenic walking trail that takes approximately 30 minutes to tread.

 Places to Eat near Glendalough

-When in Glendalough, I’d highly recommend to stop at Laragh village for lunch.
-Your choices might be somewhat limited especially if you have some dietary restrictions.
-However, the locals will try to accommodate you as much as they can.
+While visiting Glendalough, stop at Laragh village for lunch.
+Your choices might be somewhat limited, especially if you have some dietary restrictions.
+Yet the locals try to accommodate you as much as they can.
 And frankly, you won’t leave hungry.
 I had my best soup in Glendalough at Lynham’s of Laragh restaurant.

-When visiting Glendalough, you can always count on two things: a lot of walking and panoramic views.
-Therefore, make sure to wear comfortable shoes and carry your camera.
-Ok, you might also want to stick umbrella into your purse or backpack because it’s Ireland, after all.
+While visiting Glendalough, you can always count on two things: a lot of walking and the panoramic views.
+Therefore, make sure to wear comfortable shoes and bring along a camera.
+Ok, you may also want to pack an umbrella because it’s Ireland, after all.
 It rains a lot here.